 38. Third party awards liable for Class 1 NICs

 Where a third party provides an employee with a cash payment, a cash voucher or a benefit that normally attracts a Class 1 liability, that award will be liable for Class 1 NICs.
-Where Class 1 NICs are due, you the employer, and not the third party, are responsible for paying the NICs that are due.
+Where Class 1 NICs are due, you the employer, and not the third party, are responsible for paying the NICs due.

 More information on those benefits which are liable for Class 1 NICs is available in booklet CWG2: Further guide to PAYE and National Insurance contributions.